pazsea/investment-compare-dashboard/README.md

 Investment Compare Dashboard is a polished React + TypeScript fintech demo app built for interview review.
 It behaves like a lightweight investment workspace where users can search instruments, save them to a watchlist, select them for comparison, inspect details, and switch between light and dark themes.

 The project is intentionally frontend-focused.
-It demonstrates clean state boundaries, typed API mapping, responsive UI, accessibility-minded interactions, and a safe mock-first API strategy.
+It demonstrates clean state boundaries, typed API mapping, responsive UI.

 ## Tech Stack